denten-books/plain-text/main.md

 It is tempting to think of the telegraph as a digital [*sic*] device, created to convert analog [*sic*] input into electric signal.
-Much technical literature on the subject makes that simplification.[^ln1-tele] The mechanics of the Pollak-Virag telegraph paint a more complicated picture, one that involves multiple shifts and transformations.
+Much technical literature on the subject makes that simplification.[^ln1-tele] The mechanics of the Pollak-Virag telegraph paint a more complicated picture--one that involves multiple shifts and transformations.
 On some level, language, already a discrete and portable representation of mental states, which in themselves stand in a complicated and fragmentary relationship to sensory phenomena,